 To build an international community of knowledge and good practice across national and sectorial boundaries for the improvement of safety in end of engineered life

 To raise awareness and public understanding of these issues

 We connect stakeholders internationally (e.g. through workshops) in a multi-sector, multi-disciplinary approach that addresses the challenges in end of engineered life, which then leads to collaborations that improve safety practices.

 Funding is available for projects that create the most impact and improve practice where it is most needed.

 Global Review on Safer End of Engineered Life

-The University of Leeds with the International Solid Waste Association (ISWA), D-Waste and Independent Safety Services Ltd (ISSL) is carrying out research on different waste streams worldwide and how they impact vulnerable communities to inform the mission's future interventions.
-This review will look at the following waste streams:
+The University of Leeds with the International Solid Waste Association (ISWA), D-Waste and Independent Safety Services Ltd (ISSL) is carrying out research to better understand the nature of waste flows, as well as the relative safety of existing and projected practices within Decommissioning and End of Engineered Life in the following waste streams globally: